rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 1. Shine.
 Normally AO is used only to make pixels darker.
 With the AO Shine setting (which is set quite low by default), we allow AO amount to be negative.
 This brightens convex areas (corners and bumps pointing at the camera.)
 Not super realistic but it really helps emphasise the shapes.
 This is basically free - instead of setting negative AO to zero we multiply it by ao_shine_strength.
 2. Bounce lighting.
 This is good where two surfaces of different colour meet.
 However, most of the time this has little effect so it's not worth sampling many nearby points.
 We want to find a point on the adjacent surface to sample the colour of.
 To do that we take the point in the circle closest to the camera, and the one opposite - one is probably the same as the centre and one an adjacent surface.
 We take the minimum of the two samples values to approximate the nearby surface's colour, erring on the side of less light.
 Next we estimate the light in the area, using the maximum of our samples and c.
 This is used to adjust c to estimate how much light it will reflect.
 We multiply this modified c with the bounce light, to get the light bouncing of the nearby surface, to c, then to the camera.
 The value is multiplied by our AO value too, which is a measure of shape and makes sure only concave areas get bounced light added.

+Fake Global Illumination is a quite simple 2D approximation of global illumination.
+Being 2D it's not very realistic but is fast.
+First we blur the main image to get the overall colour of light in each area.
+We also blur the maximum of red, green and blue to estimate the amount of ambient light in the area - this is used to help guess if current pixel's true surface colour -  is likely a light surface in shadow, or a dark surface in the light?
+This surface colour is multiplied by the overall light and added to the pixel.
+The pixel is darkenned to keep the overall image about the same brightness.
+We also blur the image again to get a larger ambient light area.
+The ratio of of two blurs is used as a multiplier for the pixel brightness - this gives some variation and increases the contrast between light and dark areas.
+Overall the image appears less flat - even if the illumination isn't always realistic, the subtle variations in shade help make the image seem more real.

 **Ideas for future improvement**

 Auto-tuning for AO - detect fog, smoke, depth buffer type, and adapt.